A Boy's Mysterious Illness Leads His Family On A Diagnostic Odyssey

 "It's a problem we're trying to solve across the world right now," says Ryan Taft, vice president for scientific research at Illumina.
 His company is the dominant manufacturer of gene-sequencing instruments.
 It also helps a small number of families each year, including Alex's, who are on a diagnostic odyssey.

 Ryan says the challenge used to be simply to generate genetic information.
-But DNA sequencing has become blazing fast, and the price has come down to the $1,000 per-genome range.
+But DNA sequencing has become blazing fast, and the price has come down to the $1,000-per-genome range.
 The challenge now, Ryan says, "How do we analyze it and come back and requery it?"

 Eventually, the analysis will become automated, so that updates of cold cases can be run every night, Ryan says.
 But the technology isn't there yet.
 "Alex is a beautiful example of why we need to solve that problem as quickly as possible."